ArjenR49/UPS-Plus/README.md

 # UPS-Plus
-52Pi UPS plus v.5 scripts
+Sceripts for a 52Pi UPS plus v.5